-Interest expense in the three months ended March 31, 2008, as compared to the same period in 2007, increased primarily due to interest expense related to the settlement of a government investigation and interest expense recorded on the additional \$40.0 million principal amount of senior secured notes issued in March 2008.
+Interest expense in the three and six months ended June 30, 2008, as compared to the same periods in 2007, increased primarily due to interest expense related to the settlement of a government investigation and interest expense recorded on the additional \$40.0 million principal amount of senior secured notes we issued in March 2008.
 Interest on the notes is comprised of the accretion of a discount related to warrants that were issued in conjunction with the notes, amortization of debt issuance costs and quarterly cash payments for interest, and was calculated using the effective interest method.